Why do I get headaches after drinking wine? It’s a question I’ve been asked at least a thousand times.

 How can I tell which wines have biogenic amines in them?

-The jaw-dropping conclusion is that natural, low intervention and organic wines where sulphur dioxide or SO2 has not been added are likely the biggest culprits causing wine headaches!
+The jaw-dropping conclusion is that natural, low intervention and organic wines where sulphur dioxide or SO2 has not been added are likely the biggest culprits causing headaches after drinking wine!

 What wines are causing headaches?